Saturday, 31 December 2011

 Damn Squid

 I was at home today because my union voted for strike action against cuts in Education spending.
 I know that I can go to my union if I need help, for example if I am assaulted at work, so I felt obliged to support them in my turn.
-This was not an easy decision for me; I love my job and I didn't go into teaching children with Additional Support Needs in order to go on strike and not teach them.
+This was not an easy decision for me; I love my job and I didn't go into teaching children with additional support needs in order to go on strike and spend a day not teaching them.
+So it was a stressful day.
 On the evening news David Cameron called the strike a damp squib, which Davie misheard as damn squid, which I thought was very funny!
-The whole thing makes my brain hurt and I have lost sleep over the last week worrying about it, so I found Cameron's remark to be very patronising, and showed a worrying lack of understanding of the worries of people he is supposed to govern.
+However I have lost sleep over the last week worrying about it, so I found Cameron's remark to be very patronising, and showed a concerning lack of understanding of the worries of people he is supposed to govern.
+I wonder if this lack of understanding will lead to his political downfall.

 "...your life amounted to no more than one drop in a limitless ocean!
 Yet what is any ocean but a multitude of drops?"